ysdn2018/the-next-website/src/content/graduates/alyah-holmes.md

   effective solutions.
 Alyah specializes in branding, packaging, creative direction, communication design, and print.
 Aside from design she has skills in illustration, painting, writing, interior design, cosmetics, and a background in psychology.

+  Alyah always knew she loved anything that involved thinking creative and making things that excited people.
+After a year and a half of Psychology Alyah decided she had to do something she loved, and turn her skill and passion into something bigger.
+She moved to Toronto as the first step in pursuing her dreams of becoming a Creative Director.
 One of her goals in the next few years is to move to a bigger city like New York or San Francisco, where she'd feel inspired and experience a new environment.
 hobbies: 'drawing, painting, makeup, interior design'
 music: 90's rnb & Hip Hop
 tools: 'my brain!! + a pencil & notepad, InDesign & Photoshop'